Sacrament of Confirmation Mass & Ceremony 2019

 5) Create a work of religious art/music

-Stewardship Projects will be featured at a parish-wide open house on May 13th, 2018.
+Stewardship Projects will be featured at the Rehearsal Dinner.
 Candidates will prepare a brief presentation of their project to be given and/or displayed at this event.